wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-runbook-gallery.md

  - VM Lifecycle Management

-- Automation updates the Gallery once an hour, so you won’t see your contributions immediately.
-If you don’t see your runbook in the gallery after an hour, check the requirements in the [Adding a Runbook to the Runbook Gallery](#AddRunbook) section.
+- Automation updates the Gallery once an hour, so you won't see your contributions immediately.
+If you don't see your runbook in the gallery after an hour, check the requirements in the [Adding a Runbook to the Runbook Gallery](#AddRunbook) section.

 ## Modules in PowerShell Gallery